All content in this website is sourced legitimately

 E&P contracting brief: Part I

-8Oil India is not buying a standalone water-treatment package at STF Madhuban.
+8Oil India is not just buying image-log interpretation at Baghewala.

 Click on Details for more